 In this Impressionist artists list, we take a closer look at the painters who started the iconic movement.

-Claude Monet is the artist most closely associated with Impressionism.
+Claude Monet (1840–1926) is the artist most closely associated with Impressionism.
 This is due in part to Impression, Sunrise, a piece he painted in 1872.
 A depiction of his hometown's harbor, the painting portrays several characteristics distinctive of the movement, from its thick brushwork to its focus on light.
 Impression, Sunrise was featured in 1874's Exhibition of the Impressionists—the first Impressionist show—and thereafter inspired the movement's now-household name.
 In addition to Impression, Sunrise, Monet is also widely praised for his later canvases.
 These include depictions of his Japanese bridge in Giverny, snapshots of fin-de-siècle Paris, and his iconic Water Lilies series.

 When not painting large groups, the artist usually employed female subjects, whose beauty he admired.
 “To my mind, a picture should be something pleasant, cheerful, and pretty, yes pretty!” he famously exclaimed.
 “There are too many unpleasant things in life as it is without creating still more of them.”